cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 not perform the contraction if the removed bits in the significand truncation aren't all zero.
-If the contraction is required to fit into limited platform types (e.g., binary32 only), a failed truncation check should be signaled to the application.
+If the contraction is required to fit into limited platform types (e.g., binary32 only), a failed truncation check indicates the loss of information and should be signaled to the application.
-We say a contraction "preserves the NaN information" if subsequent expansion to the original size format recreates the same NaN value.
+We say a contraction "preserves the NaN information" if subsequent expansion to the original size format recreates the exact same NaN value.

 {{app-nan}} gives additional detailed considerations for implementations that aspire to provide full support for NaNs, preserving NaN information.